OBOD Gulf Coast Gathering

 Gulf Coast Gathering is a private event for OBOD members and their families and friends, and is sponsored by Highland Oak Nemeton, an OBOD grove and registered 501(c)3 non-profit spiritual organization in Baton Rouge, LA.

-Join us amidst the live oaks and cypresses in beautiful Fontainebleau State Park on the north shore of Lake Pontchartrain, as we leave behind the mundane world and spend a long weekend communing with the earth, trees, and skies of Southeast Louisiana.
-GCG 2020 will be our sixth annual gathering!
+Join us amidst the live oaks and cypresses as we leave behind the mundane world and spend a long weekend communing with the earth, trees, and skies of southeast Louisiana.
+GCG 2025 will be our ninth gathering!

 ACTIVITIES